ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 * [Leaflet-pip](https://github.com/mapbox/leaflet-pip) - a simple point-in-polygon function in JavaScript to find all POIs within an isochrone
 * [lunr.js](https://lunrjs.com/) - a full text search engine in JavaScript to find all POIs matching a text.

-Note: The sample loads the POI data from the folder containing the web-page.
-For security reasons these are blocked on chrome an IE. You must run this application from a web-folder or use Firefox.
+Note: The sample loads the POI data from the folder containing the web-page, which is blocked on most browsers.
+You must run this application from a web server if you want to load your own data.

 ## Set-up the base map
 First you need to set-up your html to include a Leaflet map.
 This quick-start-guide shows the required steps http://leafletjs.com/examples/quick-start.html.
 The initial setup that displays the basemap around Hamburg: